By David Bernstein,

 Professional support from a caregiver or PSW can take many forms:

-- A three-hour visit, one day a week, for laundry, grocery shopping, companionship, and to drive you to an occasional appointment or for banking.
+- A four-hour visit, one day a week, for laundry, grocery shopping, companionship, and to drive you to an occasional appointment or for banking.

-- A three-hour visit, three days a week in a retirement home to help with exercises, go for a walk or grocery shop.
+- A four-hour visit, three days a week in a retirement home to help with exercises, go for a walk or grocery shop.

-- A three-hour visit each morning and evening to assist with bathing, toileting, medicine reminding, meal preparation and generally getting ready for and closing out the day.
+- A four-hour visit each morning and evening to assist with bathing, toileting, medicine reminding, meal preparation and generally getting ready for and closing out the day.

 - An eight-hour daily visit to assist with personal care, light housekeeping, meal preparation, medication reminding, and to help with mobility and general safety.